DatJaneDoe/UnityModJamProject/README.md

 -Has checkpoints: If you lose to the boss you can start back at the round the boss spawned for free

--Recommended to be played on Cubism Easy/Medium/Hard
+-Recommended to be played on Cubism Easy/Medium/Hard for background visual effects to work

 -Difficulty is somewhere between a normal and elite Dreadbloon boss event.
 Dr Monkey can provide you with extra money to make it easier